bitnine-oss/AgensGraph-Extension/README.md

 A great way to contribute to AGE is to help answer user questions on the mailing list or on StackOverflow.
 There are always many new AGE users; taking a few minutes to help answer a question is a very valuable community service.

-Contributors should subscribe to this list and follow it in order to keep up to date on what’s happening in AGE.
+Contributors should subscribe to this list and follow it to keep up to date on what’s happening in AGE.
 Answering questions is an excellent and visible way to help the community, which also demonstrates your expertise.

 See the Mailing Lists guide for guidelines about how to effectively participate in discussions on the mailing list, as well as forums like StackOverflow.

 Contributing by Reviewing Changes
 ----------------------

-Changes to AGE source code are proposed, reviewed and committed via Github pull requests (described in Insturction Link).
+Changes to AGE source code are proposed, reviewed and committed via Github pull requests (described in Instruction Link).
 Anyone can view and comment on active changes here.
 Reviewing others’ changes is a good way to learn how the change process works and gain exposure to activity in various parts of the code.
 You can help by reviewing the changes and asking questions or pointing out issues – as simple as typos or small issues of style.

 Contributing Documentation Changes
 ----------------------